If your dog’s digestive system has been acting strange, there could be many reasons.

 In fact, it’s quite common for dogs to get giardia in the spring.
 As the snow melts, it can contain fecal residues that carry the giardia protozoa.
 If your dog drinks from the melted snow puddles … she could pick up giardia.

-If you don’t take extra measures to deep clean her space, she may need more treatment.
+If you don’t take extra measures to deep clean your dog’s space, she may need longer treatment.

 How to Find out If Your Dog Has Giardia